 This article is specifically for vehicles covered by a Turo protection plan.
-Vehicles covered under owner-provided insurance, and guests of those vehicles, are subject to the terms and conditions of the host’s commercial liability and comprehensive and collision plans.
+Vehicles provided by Commercial Host, and guest of those vehicles, are subject to the terms and conditions of the host’s commercial liability and comprehensive and collision plans.
 Turo makes no claims as to the limits, deductibles, or costs of non-Turo plans.
 Please contact the listing page and/or vehicle host directly for plan and pricing details.

 If, at any point during your reservation, you choose to drive your vehicle outside of Germany, you are required to abide by all local and national driving and vehicle safety laws, even if those laws differ from Germany’s.